Perfect Practice Series

 • more thoughtful before playing rather than diving headfirst into a piece

-Although a great number of factors can engender these positive behaviors, I believe that the de-emphasis on perfection inherent to interleaved practice might play a role.
+Although a great number of factors can shape these positive behaviors, I believe that the de-emphasis on perfection inherent to interleaved practice might play a role.

 Further Reading